laeppsynk/libltc-rs/README.md

 ## LICENSE

-I believe the terms of the original license (LGPG) allow for this project to be licensed under the MIT license, since it is a wrapper around the original library.
+I believe the terms of the original license (LGPL) allow for this project to be licensed under the MIT license, since it is a wrapper around the original library.
 The original library is required to be installed separately, and is dynamically linked by [build.rs](./build.rs).